siran/writing/documents/Outreach/longitudinal_delay_bright_branch_one_page.md

 u_-=0.
 $$

-Therefore the two readings are:
+So the experimental fork is:

 - ordinary output reading:
   $$